-Table 5.
-Challenges and opportunities in the fishing sector for MSP and transboundary cooperation in the Macaronesia in tracking, control and regulation of illegal fishing or transshipment that affects the whole sea basin.
-Opportunity to strengthen coordination with the Regional Fisheries Management Organizations (RFMOs) such as the International Commission for the Conservation of Atlantic Tuna (ICCAT) and the Fishery Committee of the Eastern Central Atlantic (CECAF) to improve control and monitoring of non-regulated fishing (e.g. monitoring tuna fishing grounds near the Canary Islands).
-Create synergies with other important sectors of the region such as tourist fishing.
-Opportunity to create a registered trademark to improve the marketing of Macaronesian fishing products, creating associations between fishermen communities to generate added value and help them exploit new market opportunities.
-Identify and mutually agree on the relevant areas to create regional marine protected fishing grounds (i.e. spawning grounds).
-Empowerment of local authorities and fishing entities in the diversification process, renewal and improvement of the sector in an economical growth context for maritime issues, through bonds between the islands and the archipelagos (i.e. association of fishing communities).
-Opportunity to promote the creation of a common platform for fishing data gathering that could help management, monitoring and control of the sector.
-Exchange of scientific knowledge to establish connexions and build bridges between science and decision making authorities.
-The current Common Fisheries Policy includes several interesting measures for the outermost regions fishing fleet, such as exclusive rights to access the 100 nautical miles from its base lines, fishing opportunities under the negotiated rules with third countries, or the creation of an advisory council for the European outermost regions. rules with third countries, or the creation of an advisory council for the European outermost regions.
+- in tracking, control and regulation of illegal fishing or transshipment that affects the whole sea basin. - Opportunity to strengthen coordination with the Regional Fisheries Management Organizations (RFMOs) such as the International Commission for the Conservation of Atlantic Tuna (ICCAT) and the Fishery Committee of the Eastern Central Atlantic (CECAF) to improve control and monitoring of non-regulated fishing (e.g. monitoring tuna fishing grounds near the Canary Islands). - Create synergies with other important sectors of the region such as tourist fishing. - Opportunity to create a registered trademark to improve the marketing of Macaronesian fishing products, creating associations between fishermen communities to generate added value and help them exploit new market opportunities. - Identify and mutually agree on the relevant areas to create regional marine protected fishing grounds (i.e. spawning grounds). - Empowerment of local authorities and fishing entities in the diversification process, renewal and improvement of the sector in an economical growth context for maritime issues, through bonds between the islands and the archipelagos (i.e. association of fishing communities). - Opportunity to promote the creation of a common platform for fishing data gathering that could help management, monitoring and control of the sector. - Exchange of scientific knowledge to establish connexions and build bridges between science and decision making authorities. - The current Common Fisheries Policy includes several interesting measures for the outermost regions fishing fleet, such as exclusive rights to access the 100 nautical miles from its base lines, fishing opportunities under the negotiated rules with third countries, or the creation of an advisory council for the European outermost regions. - Possibility to create fishing councils for the European outermost region under the CFP including the archipelagos of the European Macaronesia.